redpanda-data/connect/website/docs/components/outputs/kafka.md

 ### `partition`

-The manually-specified partition to publish messages to.
+The manually-specified partition to publish messages to, relevant only when the field `partitioner` is set to `manual`.
 Must be able to parse as a 32-bit integer.
 This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).